 There is a bit of a hike involved in visiting Big Manitou Falls, but it is worth every step to experience the power of this 165-foot waterfall.

-If you are road tripping with an RV, Pattison State Park is a great place to spend the night and enjoy more of what the area has to offer.
+If you are road-tripping with an RV, Pattison State Park is a great place to spend the night and enjoy more of what the area offers.

 Wisconsin Dells

 The Wisconsin Dells has to be on everyone’s bucket list.
-Not only is this area filled with indoor and outdoor water-parks but so many great outdoor activities.
+This area is home to indoor and outdoor water parks and many great outdoor activities.
 With so many indoor and outdoor water parks, the Wisconsin Dells is someplace you can go back to several times and still not visit all of them.

-Wisconsin Dells is jam-packed with so many other things besides water-parks to keep you busy.
-Activities such as ~ The Escape Room, Wizard Quest, Ripley’s Believe it or Not, Pirates Cove Miniature Golf, The Ducks, Riverboat Cruises and so much more.
+Wisconsin Dells is jam-packed with many other things besides water parks to keep you busy.
+Activities such as ~ The Escape Room, Wizard Quest, Ripley’s Believe it or Not, Pirates Cove Miniature Golf, The Ducks, Riverboat Cruises, etc.

 House on the Rock ~ Spring Green

-House on the Rock is someplace that you need to see to comprehend what it consists of.
-Pictures do not do The House on the Rock justice.
+House on the Rock is someplace that you need to see to appreciate.
+Pictures do not do the House on the Rock justice.
 We had seen pictures, yet still, our jaws dropped around every corner.

-The man behind The House on the Rock is quite a mystery despite the few books that have been written about him.
-Alex Jordan has been described as a recluse, who did not like to be in the spotlight, a shadowy figure, and an architectural genius.
+Alex Jordan was somewhat of a mystery.
+There have been a few books written about him.
+He has been described as a recluse, who did not like to be in the spotlight, a shadowy figure, and an architectural genius.

-House on the Rock has the world’s largest carousel, an infinity room, collections of dollhouses, an outdoor Japanese Garden and so much more than I can list here!
-You need to see this!!
+House on the Rock has the world’s largest carousel, an infinity room, collections of dollhouses, an outdoor Japanese Garden, and more than I can list here!
+To appreciate the uniqueness of House on the Rock, you need to experience it for yourself.

-Our Trip to The House on the Rock caught us off guard.
+Our Trip to The House on the Rock was amazing.
 Even after hours of exploring, we knew this was someplace we would need to return to one day.

 Harley Davidson Museum -~Milwaukee

-The Harley Davidson Museum showcases the company’s history from its humble beginnings in a small shed in Milwaukee, right up to the icon the company is today.
+The Harley Davidson Museum showcases the company’s history, from its humble beginnings in a small shed in Milwaukee to the icon it is today.

-The museum is filled with one of every bike ever produced.
-Even the very first bike that was built in that humble shed.
-Harley Davidson Museum is a museum for the bike enthusiast and a museum that showcases three men who had a dream and against all odds set out to achieve that dream.
+One model of every Harley – Davidson bike ever produced is on display at the museum.
+The museum proudly displays the very first bike built in that humble shed in downtown Milwaukee.
+Harley Davidson Museum is a museum for bike enthusiasts and a museum that showcases three men who had a dream and, against all odds, set out to achieve that dream.

-The museum showcases Harley Davidson’s history, a life-size Lego motorcycle, a bike discovered in a shipping container that had washed up after a tsunami, Harley Davidson’s presence in the military and the movies, along with many more exhibits.
+The museum showcases Harley Davidson’s history, a life-size Lego motorcycle, a bike discovered in a shipping container that had washed up after a tsunami, Harley Davidson’s presence in the military and the movies, and more exhibits.

 A Visit to The Harley Davidson Museum in Milwaukee will show you a glimpse of three young men that started a company as a dream.